 The American Paint Horse Association has placed the Hall of Fame under the umbrella of the American Paint Horse Foundation.
-The Hall of Fame has been created to provide recognition to outstanding people and horses that have made extraordinary contributions to the Association, the Paint Horse breed and the equine industry.
+The Hall of Fame has been created to provide recognition to outstanding people and horses that have made extraordinary contributions to the Association, the Paint Horse breed, and the equine industry.
 Recognition as an APHA Hall of Fame inductee is the highest honor the Association grants.

-Criteria for Persons
+Criteria for Nominating a Person

-- Nominees must have made outstanding and significant contributions to the APHA, the Paint Horse Breed or the Association over a significant period of years as a breeder; competitor, or contributor.
+- Nominees must have made outstanding and significant contributions to the APHA, the Paint Horse breed, or the Association over a significant period of years as a breeder; competitor, or contributor.

 - The contributions must have been influential to and supportive of the growth of the association and/or the breed.